danbev/learning-assembly/arm/README.md

                          ↑       ↑
                        offset   immediate value
 ```
-The offset is added to the base, so r12 + r8 * 4.
-So lets say the base address
+The shifted offset is added to the base, so r12 + r8 * 4 and this is called the
-contains the address to a struct, r8 is a member of the struct which is an
+effective address.
+So lets say the base address contains the address to a
+struct, r8 is a member of the struct which is an array, then we could index
-array, then we could index values in the array using the shift I think.
+values in the array using the shift I think.

 ### str (arm)
 Takes a value from a register and stores i in memory.